AlexHayton/jaenokhwa/README.md

 Conversely, anything that starts with `output-*` controls a feature that controls the output of something (usually a frame from the camera)

 `output-*` features:
- - `output-wgpu`: Enables the API to copy a frame directly into a `wgpu` texture.
  - `output-threaded`: Enable the threaded/callback based camera.

 Other features: